 *$5 inactivity fee is applied if not used in a consecutive 60 day period. $5 monthly fee for Business Online Bill Payment users.

 Online Bill Payment FAQs

-A: Online Bill Payment is a service that allows you to pay virtually anyone or any company through your online banking account.
+A: Online Bill Payment allows you to pay virtually anyone or any company through your Online Banking.
 You determine who you want to pay, when you want to make the payment and which account you want the payment to come from.
 It's safe, secure, and easy to use.

 - Click the Add a Payee button on your home page dashboard.

 - Enter the requested information.
-Typically, this information can be found on your latest bill statement.
+Typically, this information can be found on your latest bill.